rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 ![](/img/spikes-xx-2x-2.png)

-An important aspects of the acceleration that will be useful when writing the algorithm is that the acceleration is positive, which means that the curvature points upwards.
+An important aspect of the acceleration that will be useful when writing the algorithm is that the acceleration is positive, which means that the curvature points upwards.
 If `f(x) = -x^2`, it's acceleration would be given by `f''(x) = -2` instead, and its curvature would point downward.